DRG 041O Other interventions for problems in eye region, short therapy– splitting into two groups– with and without anesthesia

 Sweden does not have codes for parabulbar or sub-tenon anaesthesia.
 The situation would be coded with other local anaesthesia, which is not usable for this purpose.
 Balanced anaesthesia is obviously the most usual anaesthesia form and Sweden has hundreds of anaesthsia codes (SA to SG groups).

-#5 Updated by Martti Virtanen about 3 years ago
+#5 Updated by Martti Virtanen over 4 years ago

 - File Technical changes case #514-517.xlsx added

 The cases #509, #514, #515, #517 and #517 are all about ophtalmology and the changes are related.
 Therefore the technical changes are now combined for those cases.
 For the changes the cases are referenced in the tables.
 The tables include extraneous information for checkup of the process.
 Those lines are not linked to any case and have '---' in IN/OUT column.

 In the process I found a few errors in the common logic structure and I have corrected the at the same time.

 In case #517 the proposed removal of 02S03 and 02S04 is a misstake.
 It is marked with yellow and with 'No' in IN/OUT column.